mosip/documentation/docs/ID-Authentication-Functionality.md

 ### B. Demographic (Address) Authentication [**[↑]**](#table-of-contents)
 No weightage is provided to any field\s but exact match strategy is adopted for demographic address.

 1. The authentication service request should have a defined set of parameters.
-Please refer to [**data definition**](_files/ida/data_definition.zip) for more details on required parameters.
+Please refer to [data definition](_files/ida/data_definition.zip) for more details on required parameters.
 1. Upon receiving an authentication request the system validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config).
-Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
+Refer to the features related to [time stamp validation](#a-validate-the-timestamp-of-the-authentication-request).
 1. The system validates if each of the address line items  in the input parameter is same as the address line items against the mapped UIN/VID of the individual in the auth database in the respective language for each address element.
-Refer to the features related to [**Map VID to UIN**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
+Refer to the features related to [map VID to UIN](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
 1. Constructs the authentication response based on validation results
 1. Integrates the response with the static token generated for the authentication request.
-Refer to features related to generate a [**Static Token**](#d-generate-a-static-token-id-for-each-mosip-authentication-request-to-facilitate-authentication).
+Refer to features related to generate a [static token](#d-generate-a-static-token-id-for-each-mosip-authentication-request-to-facilitate-authentication).
 1. The system proceeds to send Notification SMS and Notification E-mail.
-Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).
+Refer to features related to [trigger SMS](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [trigger e-mail](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request).

-Please refer to the [**Demographic Authentication API**](ID-Authentication-APIs.md#authentication-service-public) for more details.
+Please refer to the [Demographic Authentication API](ID-Authentication-APIs.md#authentication-service-public) for more details.

 {% hint style="info" %}
 1. The address attributes are generalized as location 1, location 2 and location 3